 The airport handled 3.02 million passengers in 2016, recording a 12.4% growth from 2.69 million in 2015.

 Construction of a new Terminal B was, therefore, announced by airport operator Luxembourg Airport Authority in 2016.
-Planning, preparation and construction works of the new terminal were started in the same year, with completion scheduled for mid-2017.
+Planning, preparation and construction works of the new terminal were started in the same year.
+The terminal was opened for the passengers in July 2017

-The new terminal will be used for regional aircraft and flights within the Schengen area.
-It will handle flights with less than 50 passengers.
+The new terminal is used for regional aircraft and flights within the Schengen area.
+It handles flights with less than 50 passengers.

 Details of Luxembourg Airport Terminal B redevelopment

-Terminal B will encompass the redevelopment of an existing terminal that was originally built in 2004 but abandoned for eight years.
+Terminal B encompasses the redevelopment of an existing terminal that was originally built in 2004 but abandoned for eight years.
 Although abandoned, the terminal has been well maintained and is in good working condition.

-Certain areas of the terminal and the apron will be renovated, as part of the redevelopment, in order to accommodate more passengers and bigger aircraft.
+Certain areas of the terminal and the apron were renovated, as part of the redevelopment, in order to accommodate more passengers and bigger aircraft.

-The new terminal will add 700m² of passenger waiting spacing and ten new aircraft contact gates, increasing the total number of gates at the airport to 15.
-The new gates will enable the airport to handle more flights, leading to 90% efficiency in flight management.
+The new terminal added 700m² of passenger waiting space and ten new aircraft contact gates, increasing the total number of gates at the airport to 15.
+The new gates enable the airport to handle more flights, leading to 90% efficiency in flight management.

-Certain existing structures within the terminal will be removed to create space for new facilities such as food and beverage outlets.
+Certain existing structures within the terminal are removed to create space for new facilities such as food and beverage outlets.

-Terminals A and B will be connected through an existing connector bridge, which will be extended and equipped with moving walkways.
+Terminals A and B are connected through an existing connector bridge, which is extended and equipped with moving walkways.

-Two new aircraft stands, A12 and A14, will be positioned just opposite to the connector bridge to handle narrow-body aircraft.
-The new stands are being exclusively built for existing airliners easyJet, Vueling and Ryanair.
+Two new aircraft stands, A12 and A14, were positioned just opposite to the connector bridge to handle narrow-body aircraft.
+The new stands were exclusively built for existing airliners easyJet, Vueling and Ryanair.

-Other developments forming part of the terminal redevelopment include installation of aircraft power supplies, upgrading terminal security and IT systems, and thorough inspection of the current air-conditioning, electrical systems, escalators and other systems.
+Other developments forming part of the terminal redevelopment include installation of aircraft power supplies, upgrading terminal security and IT systems, as well as thorough inspection of the current air-conditioning, electrical systems, escalators and other systems.

-The new terminal will allow passengers to board their flight by walking for a short distance instead of taking a bus.
+The new terminal allows passengers to board their flight by walking for a short distance instead of taking a bus.

 New developments under Luxembourg Airport master plan